-Then there’s the lack of control once your ad goes out.
+Another vital aspect of mobile marketing vs. other media is the lack of control once your ad goes out.
 Once a newspaper ad, mailer, or TV commercial goes live there is no opportunity for you to change it.
 While this may not seem like a big deal, it could be a big factor in the long run.
 Let’s say your bank sends out an offer for a new CD special at 2.20% APY for 12 months.
 By the time your mailers hit mailboxes your board has decided to change that to 2.50% APY.
 What are your options?
 You certainly can’t retrieve your mail pieces and replace them with this more attractive offer, and although you could send a second mailer, you’re likely to break both your budget and your customers’ patience for your constant “junk” mail.
 If you were to run the same ad on mobile, it would be simple to switch out your creative to the new rate mid-campaign–even the same day the rate changes.
 Your new, better rate may be shown to the same audience, but this time the change will certainly spark their interest.

 Another drawback of traditional media is your lack of control over who sees your ads.
 With TV, for instance, you can pick the time slot your ad is shown and you have a vague idea of the probable demographic of the majority of the viewing audience.
 But there’s no guarantee that those people are actually looking at the screen at the time that your commercial airs.
 You don’t know if the audience pool that sees it is even interested in the product you’re advertising.
 With mobile, you can use several methods to target very specific people who are the most likely to be interested in your product based on their specific mobile browsing and search history.